-Transcription companies generally take a battery of tests that will thoroughly judge you on the important skills required to do transcription work, including your language, grammar, spelling, punctuation and listening skills, knowledge of the required computer software, and good keyboarding skills.
-They will also give you sample audio files to transcribe to know how good you are at transcription and whether you meet their minimum quality benchmark.
+Transcription companies generally take a battery of online transcription tests that will thoroughly judge you on the important skills required to do transcription work.
+It includes your language, grammar, spelling, punctuation and listening skills, knowledge of the required computer software, and good keyboarding skills.

 The 8 Simple Hacks to Pass Transcription Tests Online